 Let’s get to the point, the reason for buying into an out of the ordinary lens is because it can do things other lenses can’t.
 This is the case with the

-There are other unique features which we will dig into, but one of the main benefits is that it can be used on many different camera bodies such as Canon, Nikon, Fuji and Sony.
-The lens also works equally well on both film, digital and crop sensor camera bodies.
-You just need the right adapter from Lomogon.
+There are other unique features which we will dig into, but one of the main benefits is that it can be used on many different camera bodies such as Canon, Nikon, Fuji, and Sony.
+The lens also works equally well on film, digital, and crop sensor camera bodies.
+You just need the right adapter from Lomography.

 Lomogon say the lense’s unique qualities center around enhanced colors, high contrast, a 32mm focal length best fitted for travel and street photography and a minimum focusing distance of 0.4m.
 Even though it’s all manual, the lens is designed for speed to quickly dial in the aperture of your choice and be as close or wide as you need.

 The dial-styled aperture mechanism is the thing that’s going to attract the most attention.
 The idea is that it works by a click-and-stop feeling, which means that you can feel each aperture setting lock into place as you turn the wheel.
 Once you get used to the lens, aperture changes should be extremely rapid.
 Circular holes in the dial also mean circular bokeh, something you can’t get with regular blade diaphragms on other lenses.
 The other benefit of changing the aperture in this manner is that you can get unique bokeh effects, moving from one aperture to another.
 In other words, it promotes you being creative with your aperture settings and getting some wild looks.

 Videographers may also like the lens to create special bokeh effects, a unique way to change aperture and also get more of a cinematic look.

 At such an early stage, we are just looking at the example images provided on the Lomogon Kickstarter page for what this lens can do.
 There’s a clear deep contrast to all the images, with rich colors.
 I could only find one night time shot which highlighted the round bokeh, more hopefully to come.